 It sounds a lot like VR, which can also be used with a mobile device, but the two are very different experiences and technologies.
 VR requires immersion in a virtual environment without sensory knowledge of the world around you.
 AR instead overlays virtual 3D objects over the real world to create a sense that they're in front of you, requiring you to be aware of your surroundings.
+The picture you see with your eyes is a composite of what is really around you and what the app/game/experience adds to it.

 To make it even more confusing, there are also several ways AR can be produced.
 Marker based implementation uses QR/2D codes that can be read by mobile devices and markerless AR (or location based AR/position based AR) which uses GPS.
 There also mobile apps with software that can 'read' images to show you AR.